AugurTech/handset-detect/README.md

 # handset-detect
 An amazing user-agent parsing library supporting a wide range of devices, based on [api.handsetdetection.com]

-If there features you'd like to add to this library, please make a pull request and lets get them added!
-For now, here's how to use the lib:
+If there are features you'd like added to this library, please code them and make a pull request!
+Here's how to use the lib:

 # Cloud
 Cloud lookups are easy.
 Do this: